 I always like this time of year.
-After a great football weekend, we celebrate Martin Luther King Jr. Day and watch the inauguration of our President.
-It is a very proud time to be an American.
-As I was reflecting on this experience it dawned on me that there are several characteristics of winners whether they are sports teams, civil rights leaders or presidents.
+After a great football weekend, we celebrated Martin Luther King Jr. Day and watch the inauguration of our President.
+It is a proud time to be an American.
+As I was reflecting on this experience it dawned on me that there are several characteristics of winners whether they are sports teams, civil rights leaders, or presidents.
 Several common traits emerge:

 - Courage – most people dream about being winners but don’t have the intestinal fortitude to take the risks necessary to achieve excellence including subjecting themselves to the glare of the public spotlight and all that entails.

 - Resiliency – if you look back at the history of any winner you typically find points where they needed to be resilient despite the many obstacles and odds against them.
 Success doesn’t come cheap or easy.
 Most people tend to stumble or wither under this pressure; winners simply strengthen their resolve and move forward.

 - Self-Belief – at some point you must look at yourself in the mirror and fully believe in yourself and your ability to do what needs to be done, especially when few people have proven they are capable of doing it.

 - Focus – as you climb the success ladder it is easy to get distracted by the increased public scrutiny, trappings of success and demands on your time.
 Winners tend to have a laser like focus and block out impediments to their success.

 - Strong Work Ethic – you never outwork a winner.
 When everyone else is tired or exhausted, they put in that extra effort that separates them from the pack.
 They always do their homework and leave it all on the field.